 Because PayPal is so widely recognized, using it will help to build trust and familiarity with your customers.

-Key features include live support and fraud protection.
+Key features include live support and debit card fraud protection.

 A bit of a rising star in the payment gateways world, WePay is known for handling more—shall we say—complicated payment requests, like crowdfunding campaigns.